hjstoff/nodesetexpr-expand/README.md

 [^DNS]: There are several relevant so-called "Request for Comment" documents (RFCs).
 The oldest one is probably RFC 952 [^RFC952].
-Other relevant RFCs are RFC 1034 [^RFC1034], RFC 1123 [^RFC1123], RFC 1178 [^RFC1178], and RFC 4343 [^RFC4343].
+Other relevant RFCs are RFC 1034 [^RFC1034], RFC 1123 [^RFC1123], and RFC 4343 [^RFC4343].
 Some of these documents may appear to be "ancient", but in fact they show that there indeed some changes over time, but very limited ones, not so much with respect to the characters that can be used in a hostname, but more to restriction on which characters can be the first character of a hostname.

+[^DNSLABEL]: Fully qualified domain names consist of several labels connected by periods (".").
+The first label only, without a domain suffix, sometimes also refered to as the "short hostname", is perfectly accecptable as as nodename.

 [^RFC952]: Harrenstein, K. et al., "DOD INTERNET HOST TABLE SPECIFICATION", RFC 952, October 1985.